faceleg/pagesofinterest.net/_posts/2023-11-20-an-engineers-tools-yours-for-life.md

 ## Solution Part #3: Lost Youth

-{% picture jpt-webp "images/an-engineers-tools-yours-for-life-hands-exercise.jpg" --alt {{ Exercising Animal }} --picture class="post-inline-image-left" %}
+{% picture post-inline "images/an-engineers-tools-yours-for-life-hands-exercise.jpg" --alt {{ Exercising Animal }} --picture class="post-inline-image-left" %}

 You won't believe it until your time but bodies wear out and require maintenance.
 We can ride youth for a while but it catches up to you.